pipefunc/pipefunc/docs/source/adaptive.md

 :::

-This poor man's version runs a `pipeline.map` for each iteration in the adaptive sweep, creating a new `run_folder` for each iteration.
+This poor man's version runs `pipeline.map` for each iteration in the adaptive sweep, creating a new `run_folder` for each iteration.

 ---